Molly Miller: Drury University

 Miller began coaching at her alma mater, Drury, in 2012.
-She was an assistant for two seasons before taking over as head coach in 2014 following the resignation of Steve Huber.
+She was an assistant for two seasons before taking over as head coach in 2014 following the resignation of Steve Harold.
 Drury finished 32–0 in Miller's final year at the university and was the top seed in the NCAA Division II tournament.
 The tournament was cancelled due to the COVID-19 pandemic.
 During her stay with Drury, she was a two-time WBCA Division II National Coach of the Year.

 Grand Canyon University

 In April 2020, Miller was hired as the head coach of the Grand Canyon Antelopes women's basketball team, replacing Nicole Powell who left to take the over as head coach at UC Riverside.
 At Grand Canyon, Miller led the Lopes to two Western Athletic Conference finals games in her first two seasons.

 In 2024-25, she led GCU to their greatest season in school history.
 Using a 30-game winning streak, the Lopes won the WAC regular season championship with a 16–0 conference record, the and 2025 WAC Tournament championship, and a #13 seed in the 2025 NCAA Division I women's basketball tournament.
 It marked the school's first WAC Tournament title, the longest win streak in conference history and the first NCAA Tournament appearance in school history.